va loan network white logo

 Cash-Out Refinance Loan

-• Can refinance both VA and conventional mortgages.
+• Can refinance both VA and conventional mortgages, depending on eligibility, underwriting, and lender guidelines.

 Native American Direct Loan (NADL)

-NADL loans are available to Native American veterans or veterans married to a Native American, supporting homeownership on federal trust land.
+NADL loans are available to Native American Veterans or Veterans married to a Native American, supporting homeownership on federal trust land under specific eligibility and property requirements.
+The program is niche, but can be powerful when the property location qualifies.

 Rehabilitation and Renovation Loan